jlfranklin/techbook/docs/03-privacy/privacy-incident-response.md

 unauthorized disclosure, unauthorized acquisition, or any similar occurrence when

 1. An unauthorized user accesses PII
-1. An authorized user accesses PII for an other than authorized purpose.13
+1. An authorized user accesses PII for an other than authorized purpose.

 In order to encourage effective and efficient responses to privacy incidents, it is imperative not only that the Department train personnel on privacy reporting procedures, but also that it fosters an